quartiq/stabilizer/book/src/usage.md

 Refer to the respective [application documentation](overview.md#applications) for more information on telemetry.

-# Livestream
+# Stream

-Stabilizer supports livestream capabilities for streaming real-time data over UDP.
-The livestream is intended to be a high-bandwidth mechanism to transfer large amounts of data from Stabilizer to a host computer for further analysis.
+Stabilizer supports streaming real-time data over UDP.
+The stream is intended to be a high-bandwidth mechanism to transfer large amounts of data from Stabilizer to a host computer for further analysis.

-Livestreamed data is sent with "best effort" - it's possible that data may be lost either due to network congestion or by Stabilizer.
+Streamed data is sent with "best effort" - it's possible that data may be lost either due to network congestion or by Stabilizer.

 Refer to the the respective [application documentation](overview.md#applications) for more information.